Welcome to the Data Science Career Connection Program

 Minors are eligible to join in any program events for the term, such as the virtual mentors/mentees networking mixer (offered once per term).
 Minors who apply to the program in a term will be invited to these events even if they are not able to be matched.

-Spring 2026 Mentors
+Summer 2026 Mentors

 Aileen Peralta, Data Science Alumni Mentor